" ǝʌıʇɔǝdsɹǝd ɹǝɥʇouɐ ɯoɹɟ sƃuıɥʇ ǝǝs oʇ ǝʌol ı "

 Don't forget Montreal's Underground City, built to serve as a warm weather lifeline during those cold Quebec winters.
 It is composed of over 20 miles of pedestrian tunnels connecting metro stations and apartment complexes to everything from stories, restaurants, movie theatres, banks, offices and more.

 Okay, sleeping like a local might be the trickiest part...namely because visitors don't have a home there, obviously.
-But to find a temporary home for your Montreal trip then consider checking Airbnb or save time (and a few dollars) by browsing all the cheap Montreal hotels in one place on Hipmunk.
+But to find a temporary home for your Montreal trip then consider checking Airbnb or save time (and a few dollars) by searching the web.

 See More Canada Travel Guides